meskarune/i3lock-fancy/README.md

         -f <fontname>, --font <fontname>  Set a custom font.

         -t <text>, --text <text> Set a custom text prompt.

         -l, --listfonts  Display a list of possible fonts for use with -f/--font.
                          Note: this option will not lock the screen, it displays the list and exits immediately.

+        -n, --nofork     Do not fork i3lock after starting.

         --               Must be last option.
 Set command to use for taking a screenshot.
 Default is 'import -window root'.
 Using 'scrot'